controllerface/bvge/README.md

 - 3D.
 The focus is on a 2D game design, though physics entities are defined and tracked in a fully polygonal model.
 I did not want to use a 2.5D design with 3D geometry with a camera lock to make it 2D, or a sprite focused design that would require a more traditional animation approach.
 Instead, I'm kind of splitting the difference with a 2D polygonal approach, with models that are zero thickness in the Z dimension.

 - Re-usable engine.
 This is not a project that aims to make an externally useable, general purpose game engine.
 The engine will evolve specifically to suit the game that is made with it in later phases.
-I am planning a different approach to level design, editing, and general development, that is different from the standard "widget-based" UI of modern game engines.
+I am planning an approach to level design, editing, and general development, that is different from the standard "widget-based" UI of modern game engines.

 General Layout
 -